SaiRev0/QuickSell-Frontend-Assignment/README.md

 ## Project Overview

 This project is a Kanban Board application built using React and TypeScript.
-It serves as a visual tool for managing tasks and projects, allowing teams to collaborate effectively by organizing tasks, assigning them to team members, setting due dates, and prioritizing them.

 Key features of this Kanban Board include:

-- Dynamic grouping of tickets based on status, user assignment, and priority
+- Dynamic grouping of tickets based on status, user, and priority
 - Sorting options for tickets based on priority and title
-- Responsive design matching the provided screenshots
+- Responsive design
 - Persistence of user view state across page reloads

 ## Setup Instructions